arizas/Ariz-HumanityBridge/HOW-WE-WORK.md

 Once an item is triaged, we move it to the Backlog column.

 # **Workflow**
 Our workflow guides us through managing issues and pull requests from start to finish.
-It consists of the following steps:

 # **Communication**
 We use the following channels for communication:
+1. GitHub discussions
+2. Twitter @HelloAriz